 After the complaint is filed, the plaintiff must serve their spouse with that complaint, as well as the court summons, and notice of automatic court orders.
 This can be done by contacting the state marshal to deliver the papers to your spouse.
 In some cases, your spouse may waive service of process and sign a formal legal document excusing formal service.
 Automatic court orders go into effect as soon as a divorce case is filed for the plaintiff and upon service on the defendant.
 They’re meant to prevent both spouses from doing something rash that could affect marital property or children without the other spouse’s consent.
 For example, moving out of state with the kids or selling the marital home or incurring an encumbered-line of credit.
 The terms of these orders may be modified by agreement of the parties or by the judge who can change them as he/she deems appropriate.

 If you and your spouse are equally at fault, or there is no fault for the breakdown of your marriage, a no-fault divorce can be the best solution for dissolving marital ties.
 Talking to a compassionate and experienced lawyer at the McConnell Family Law Group can help you determine what the best course of action is for your situation and help you find peace through strength.
-Call us at our Hartford location at (860) 266-1166 or Fairfield County office at (203) 344-7007.
+Contact us today at (203) 349-9289.

 |Definition of No-Fault Divorce||In Connecticut, a no-fault divorce is granted when there’s an “irretrievable breakdown of the marriage with no hope of reconciliation.”
 No specific fault needs to be alleged or proven.|